PeterJamesWinn/day2_version_check/friends.md

 "London baby!"

 "We were on a break!"
-Choose your site!
+Choose your side!
 Rachel?
 Ross?